Improving the Performance of Echo State Networks Through State Feedback: Benchmark Test Results

 where $\overline{e}$ and $\sigma_e^2$ are the sample mean and variance of the residuals.
 This measures the correlation between the residuals at different time steps.
 If the residuals correspond to white noise, then $95\%$ of the correlations would fit into the confidence interval shown in the plot.
 We see that in the original ESN, there is a strong correlation between residuals that are one and two time steps apart, along with anti-correlations when they are 5 to 10 steps apart as well as from 25 to 30 step apart.
 With feedback, the one step correlation is significantly reduced, and all but one of the other correlations are found within the confidence interval.
 This suggests that the ESN without feedback was not completely capturing part of the correlations in the test data, but with feedback the accuracy is improved to the point that most of the statistically significant correlations have been eliminated.
 We also checked that the residuals are consistent with Gaussian noise using the Lilliefors test \cite{Lilliefors:1967, Abdi:2007} and checking a Q-Q plot \cite{Wilk:1968} against the CDF of a normal distribution.
 We found that both with and without feedback, the residuals pass the $n=50$ Lilliefors test and follow a roughly linear trend on the Q-Q plot.
 Finally, we checked the correlation between the residuals and the input $u2$ to see whether the residual noise is uncorrelated with the input and, therefore, unrelated to the system dynamics.
 We found that for this ESN, the residuals without feedback show a statistically significant anti-correlation of about $-0.22$, below the $95\%$ confidence threshold of $-0.14$.
 With feedback, the correlation becomes about $-0.11$, a significant reduction in magnitude that now puts it within the confidence interval.

 The average behavior of feedback for this task also shows good improvement.
 Taking an average over 9600 different ESNs (including the one in Fig. \ref{fig:CED}), we find that the average NMSE without feedback using 2 computational nodes is about $0.178$ with a standard deviation of about $0.0779$, but with feedback this average goes down to $0.0723$ with a standard deviation of about $0.0448$.
 This is a roughly $59\%$ reduction of the average NMSE.
+Applying the NMSE on the 200 test data points as a model hyperparameter selection criterion for this task, we find that an ESN with feedback is selected for with an NMSE of about $0.024$, compared to a minimum of about $0.036$ without feedback.
 We also find that the average correlation with the input $u2$ is about $-0.183$ without feedback, below the $95\%$ confidence threshold of $-0.139$, but with feedback it is on average above the threshold with a value of about $-0.132$.
 Additionally, the average one time step difference correlation between residuals is about $0.69$ without feedback, but with feedback it reduces to about $0.48$.
 However, this does not reduce it into the $95\%$ confidence interval for Gaussian white noise, suggesting that there is still room for improvement with feedback.
 We note that batch gradient descent may not be the most effective choice for optimizing $V$ for this task, especially considering the use of a large learning rate of $27.0$ to get these results.
 If we were able to reach the true global minimum of $V$, we may be able to much more consistently reach a scenario like the one shown in Fig. \ref{fig:CED}.